When Can Kids Sit in A Booster Seat?

 Each time you transition to the next seat up for your child, you are offering them less protection.
 A booster seat offers less safety than a baby car seat, so you should be in no rush to move up to one unless your child is not safe in a baby car seat any longer.

 When you are making your decision, you should always check the local laws to ensure that what you are doing is legal.
-There may be small differences in when you can move your child to a booster seat and what is legal in one state may not be in another.
-Your child may be deemed safe in one State, but when you cross State borders, you may be using your booster seat illegally.
+There may be small differences in the law between States about when you can move your child to a booster seat.
+What is legal in one State may not be in another.
+Your child may be deemed safe in one State but when you cross State borders, you may be using your booster seat illegally.
+So it's best to check.

 In essence, your child is booster seat ready if they have outgrown their forward-facing harness seat.
 To know when they have outgrown the previous seat, you should check the height and weight limitations of that seat.